Tia Health gets over $24 million to build a network of holistic health clinics and virtual services for women – TechCrunch

 “We are really focused on collecting longitudinal data to better understand and treat women’s health,” said Witte.
 “A stepping stone in that regard is expanding our service line to support the pregnancy journey.”

-Tia’s latest round was led by new investor Threshold Ventures with participation from Acme Ventures (also a new backer) and previous investors including Define Homebrew, Compound and John Doerr, the longtime managing partner at KPCB.
+Tia’s latest round was led by new investor Threshold Ventures, with participation from Acme Ventures (also a new backer) and previous investors, including Define Homebrew, Compound and John Doerr, the longtime managing partner at KPCB.

-When the company launched, it’s stated mission was to use women’s data to improve women’s health.
+When the company launched, its stated mission was to use women’s data to improve women’s health.

 “We believe reproductive-aged women deserve a similar focus, and a new model of care designed end-to-end, just for us,” the company said in a statement.

-As Tia continues to stress, women have been “under-researched and underserved by a healthcare system that continues to treat us as ‘small men with different parts’ — all-too-often neglecting the complex interplay of hormones, gene regulation, metabolism, and other sex-specific differences that make female health fundamentally distinct from male health.
+As Tia continues to stress, women have been “under-researched and underserved by a healthcare system that continues to treat us as ‘small men with different parts’ — all-too-often neglecting the complex interplay of hormones, gene regulation, metabolism and other sex-specific differences that make female health fundamentally distinct from male health.
 It’s time for that to change.”

 But Tia won’t be changing anything on the research front anytime soon.
 The company is not pursuing any clinical trials or publishing any research around how the ways in which women’s menstrual cycles may affect outcomes or influence other systems, according to Witte.
 Rather the company is using that information in its treatment of individual patients, she said.